Jeffrey Lacasse

 Lacasse, J.R.
 (2014).
 “A Qualitative Examination of Patient Perspectives Regarding the RxISK Web-Based Adverse Effect Reporting Tool.”
 Funded by the United Kingdom RxISK Fund/Centre for Data-Based Medicine.
 Total award $1,800.
 Role: Principal Investigator.

 Lacasse, J.R.
 (2014).
-“Patient and Prescriber Perspectives Regarding the the RxISK Web-Based Adverse Effect Reporting Tool: A Pilot Study.”
+“Patient and Prescriber Perspectives Regarding the RxISK Web-Based Adverse Effect Reporting Tool: A Pilot Study.”
 Funded by the Florida State University Council on Research and Creativity.
 Total award $20,000.
 Role: Principal Investigator.

 Lacasse, J.R.
 (2011).
 “Evaluation of an educational intervention to improve the use of psychotropic medications in child welfare settings.” $22,840 peer-reviewed research seed grant awarded by the Knowledge Enterprise Development group through the College of Public Programs, Arizona State University.
 Role: Principal Investigator.